hitachinsk/hitachinsk.github.io/_pages/cv.md

   * Mentor: Jingjing Fu

 * 2019.06-2020.01: Teaching Assistant
-  * Coarse: Data structure and algorithm in University of Science and Technology of China, Hefei, China
+  * Course: Data structure and algorithm in University of Science and Technology of China, Hefei, China
   * Supervisor: Dong Liu

 Awards